akvorado/akvorado/console/data/docs/05-troubleshooting.md

 for other exporters.
 However, ensuring the exporters accept to answer requests is the first fix.
 If not enough, you can increase the number of workers.
 Workers handle SNMP requests synchronously.

-### Reported traffic levels are incorrect

-Use `curl -s http://akvorado/api/v0/inlet/flows\?limit=1 | grep
-SamplingRate` to check if the reported sampling rate is correct.
-If not, you can override it with `inlet`→`core`→`override-sampling-rate`.

-Another cause possible cause is when your router is configured to send flows for both an interface and its parent.
-For example, if you have an LACP-enabled interface, you should collect flows only for the aggregated interface, not for the individual sub interfaces.

-### No traffic visible on the web interface despite receiving flows

-The various widgets on the home page are relying on interface classification to retrieve information.
-Notably, they expect f`InIfBoundary` or `OutIfBoundary` to be set to external.
-You can check that classification is done correctly by removing any filter rule on the interface and by grouping on `InIfBoundary` (for example).
-If not, be sure that your rules are correct and that descriptions match what you expect.
-For example, on Juniper, if you enable JFlow on a sub-interface, be sure that the description is present on this sub-interface.

 ### Profiling